imqcam/documentation/docs/infrastructure/overview.md

 ## Data management challenges

-The HTMDEC initiative presents distinct challenges for data management.
+The IMQCAM initiative presents distinct challenges for data management.
 Individual seedlings have well-established and often complex local data management practices that must be adapted and integrated into a centralized model.
 The success of the initiative requires access to experts within each